 - Preheat the oven to 250°F and line a large sheet pan (or 2 smaller ones) with parchment.
 The parchment will make clean up much easier.

-- Place the Chex®, pretzels, crackers and nuts on the sheet pan.
+- Add the Chex®, pretzels and nuts to the pan.
 Toss to combine and spread evenly.

-- Let sit for 15-20 minutes to cool and complete the drying process.
+- Remove the pan from the oven and let it sit for 15-20 minutes to cool and complete the drying process.